About The Advocates

 We draw from decades of experience to offer unique educational resources to teachers who want their students to explore a more comprehensive representation of political thought and social philosophy — starting with our implementation of the Nolan Chart and the World’s Smallest Political Quiz.
 In short, there’s far more to political philosophy than “Team Red” or “Team Blue.”

 Indeed, we believe that our current system of politics creates a false dichotomy.
 Imagine if your smartphone had only two apps, red or blue.
 Choose the red app and you commit to forced social control but economic freedom.
 Choose the blue app and you commit to social freedom and forced economic control.
 But what if you value social control and economic control?
 And what if, like us, you value social freedom and economic freedom?

 The qualifications for self-government in society are not innate.
 They are the result of habit and long training. – Thomas Jefferson

-Once we’ve made the case for self-government, explaining its social and political ramifications, we turn to address a fundamental question: How can one person (out of millions), make a difference by applying the social values of self-government in their own lives?
+Once we’ve made the case for self-government, explaining its social benefits and political ramifications, we turn to address a fundamental question: How can one person (out of millions), make a difference by applying the social values of self-government in their own lives?

 To this end, we endeavor to introduce new channels for putting principles into action by: